lightning-tv/solid/docs/intro/realworldperformance.md

 ## Conclusion

-SolidJS and Blits are both frameworks built on top of the Lightning 3 Renderer.
+SolidJS and Blits are both frameworks built on top of the Lightning 3 Renderer, allowing for immediate rendering with WebGL.
 But for speed, flexibility, and developer-friendly design, **SolidJS** stands out.
 Its open-source router, parallel data fetching, and reusable components make it a robust choice for real-world applications.

 ---